Add Cloud Resources to Fastify Apps

 With everything working so far, now is a good time to see how we can add new resources to the Fastify app using Nitric.
 In this example, let's add a pub/sub topic which allows us to perform work in the background, but still respond quickly via the HTTP API.

-You can update the app.js file like so:
+You can update the api.js

 We'll also add a new function to do the background work: